FiPy Dev-Kit - MQTT/TLS 1.2

 Note: We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

-Once you have the right modem firmware on your dev-kit you can start programming and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.
+Once you have the right modem firmware on your dev-kit you are ready to start programming and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

 5. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing